nagarjun-Avala/7-segment-digital-clock/README.md

 # 7-segment-digital-clock

-A digital clock using simple Html,Css and Javascript
+A 7 Segment digital clock using simple Html,Css and Javascript